Master’s (Doctoral) Program in Management

 Balanced Curriculum

-Lecture content ranges from survey research methodology (statistics and social research techniques), which is the foundation for theory building, to basic theory and its application to actual management phenomena, thus creating a curriculum with a good balance between basic and applied research.
+Lecture content ranges from survey research methodology (statistics and social research techniques), which is the foundation for theory building, to basic theory and its application to actual management phenomena, thus creating a curriculum with a healthy balance between basic and applied research.

 Various Lecture Formats